 Most patients return to work the next day.
 If, however, your job requires strenuous activity, take a few days off.

 Physical exertion and vigorous exercise should be avoided for about a week.
-Make sure to also get 8 hours of sleep every night.
-A big part of the healing process takes place when you are in bed.
+Also, make sure to get enough sleep, ideally 7-8 hours, every night.
+A big part of the healing process takes place in bed.

 Maintain proper oral hygiene